-- If you would like to add a bit of alcohol, stir in some brandy right before serving.
+- If you would like to add a bit of alcohol, stir in the brandy right before serving.

 - I usually ferment mincemeat with cultured apple cider vinegar.
-There are a number of brands that contain live cultures (affiliate link).
 Just look for brands that are unpasteurized or contain a mother.
-Mincemeat can also be fermented with kombucha tea or ginger bug.
+Mincemeat can also be fermented with kombucha tea, ginger bug, or other probiotic beverages.

 Keywords: Christmas, winter, holiday, tarts, pie, cookies, probiotic, sugar free, vegan, gluten free, meat free, lard free, fat free